 3. Try to be grateful for your family.

 So many people are running from where they came from.
 They hate who they are and their family is a constant reminder of what they hate.
 You will never be good with yourself until you are good with your family.
 Your family is a gauge of your maturity.
 People can’t make you fell mad, angry or upset.
 They only bring out what is already there.
 Try to be grateful for the family you do have and the good things they have given you.
-Call friends that give life to you.
+If you are having trouble, call friends that give life to you.
 Spend some time in worship.
 You can do all things in Christ.
-You can do it.
+You can do this.

 4. You are not alone.